coderefinery/git-intro/_episodes/07-aliases.md

 $ git config --global alias.su "submodule update --init --recursive"
 ```

-Other aliases that may be too advanced, but would set people up for the future better (not formatted properly):
+Other aliases that may be too advanced, but you might want to know what is possible.

 ```
 $ git config --global alias.cif "commit -v -p --fixup"